SumoLogic/sumologic-aws-lambda/kinesis/README.md

-# Kinesis to Sumologic
+# Kinesis to Sumo Logic

-This function reads messages from a Kinesis stream and posts them to a SumoLogic hosted HTTP collector.
+This function reads messages from a Kinesis stream and posts them to a Sumo Logic hosted HTTP collector.

 ## Lambda configuration